 Nintex Workflow for Office 365 is a good platform for workflows automation.
-It provides the set of handy workflow actions as well as friendly workflow designer.
+It provides a set of handy workflow actions as well as friendly workflow designer.
 But it is not the only option on the market.
-I want to present you another solution called Plumsail Workflow Actions Pack.
+I want to present another solution called Plumsail Workflow Actions Pack.

 Lists of workflow actions for both products: